 The North Vietnamese also took advantage of a day that was a holiday when they launched the Tet Offensive on January 30th, 1968.
 That was Tet, the first day of the New Year, probably the most important holiday of the Vietnamese calendar.
 On top of that, they had previously announced that they would honor a two-day ceasefire to allow the celebration of the holiday.
 Given the scope of the attack, they never had any intention of honoring that ceasefire.
 Worse still, they didn't attack soldiers: they attacked camera crews, hoping that the footage sent back to America would lessen morale at home.
 It was at that point that the war really started to be perceived negatively by the public.

 They also used many other effective tactics.
 Littering the woods with booby traps designed to wound soldiers so when the others came to rescue them the Vietnamese would shoot them.
 The tunnel system drew a platoon of Americans with a small force and then had reserves pop up out of the ground and destroy them.
 They also used prostitutes as spies.

 Amusingly, the Tet Offensive failed utterly.
-Nearly half of the communist forces involved were killed in the offensive, and they failed to cause a general uprising in the south - indeed, it most likely weakened their positionnote The North Vietnamese Army was, after this point, effectively crippled and unable to fight for the rest of the war, with action being taken over by irregulars.
+Nearly half of the communist forces involved were killed in the offensive, and they failed to cause a general uprising in the south - indeed, it most likely weakened their positionnote The Viet Cong, which formed the vast majority of the combat forces in the South, was effectively crippled and unable to fight for the rest of the war, with action being taken over by the regular North Vietnamese Army.
 The use of the offensive in propaganda was purely opportunistic, never part of the original plan.

 The propaganda was, however, quite effective.
 For the first time, mainstream commentators in the US began to say that the US could not win the war, despite the fact that it was far closer to being won at this point than it had ever been.